Apple Pancake Recipe

 Where, oh Where?

-After my grandmother died, her red, handwritten recipe book disappeared.
-Our family was sad.
-We lost access to a lot of great recipes.
+After my grandmother passed away, her red, handwritten recipe book disappeared.
+Our family was sad as we lost access to many great recipes.

 Not all of them, thankfully because some of her recipes were written down and saved by family members.
 While others were etched in the memories of those of us who made them fairly often.